What does the future hold for Danimer Scientific Inc (DNMR) Stock?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Danimer Scientific Inc (NYSE:DNMR) dipped -0.90% to close Friday’s market session at $1.10, lower as compared to yesterday’s close.
-The stock price fluctuated between $1.08 and $1.1403 throughout the trading session with the volume trading being 618713 shares, which represented a significant variation when compared to the three months average volume of 817.00K shares.
-The firm’s stock price fluctuated -26.17% within the last five trades and -19.12% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -62.96% in the last 6 months and -45.81% was subtracted to its value over the previous 3 months.
-DNMR stock is trading at a margin of -24.94%, -32.88% and -54.95% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Danimer Scientific Inc (NYSE:DNMR) raised 5.50% to close Friday’s market session at $1.15, higher as compared to yesterday’s close.
+The stock price fluctuated between $1.0425 and $1.15 throughout the trading session with the volume trading being 781633 shares, which represented a significant variation when compared to the three months average volume of 940.48K shares.
+The firm’s stock price fluctuated 5.50% within the last five trades and -14.18% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -63.26% in the last 6 months and -39.47% was subtracted to its value over the previous 3 months.
+DNMR stock is trading at a margin of -16.43%, -25.82% and -52.27% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 EV Tech Stocks to Buy for 2023